 Both of these effects were found to generalize to the I/O dataset, for which we preregistered verbal hypotheses and the code implementations of their inference tests.
 The test of the first hypothesis found a 14% excess of α values of .70, Z = 5.01, p < .00001.
 The test of the second hypothesis found excesses across the three bins, Z = 4.53, p = .00016, with an excess at .80 = 2%, excess at .90 = 1%.
 We therefore rejected the null hypothesis that there was no evidence of excesses of α values at common rule-of-thumb thresholds.

 At the time of preregistration, the two datasets were understood to be non-overlapping.
 Upon obtaining the I/O dataset we discovered that two APA psychology journals were included in both datasets (Journal of Applied Psychology and Journal of Occupational Health Psychology; see Tables S1 and S2 in the Supplementary Materials), albeit using a wider range of years and a very different extraction method in the I/O dataset.
 We elected not to deviate from our preregistered analyses of the I/O dataset.
 As a robustness test, we report the results of the same analyses applied to a non-overlapping dataset (i.e., removing all DOIs from the I/O dataset that were already present in the psychology dataset) in the Supplementary Materials.
 The conclusions of the preregistered analyses in the I/O dataset were not affected by the removal of these articles: the proportion of excess α values differed by ≤ 1% between analyses (14% excess at .70, Z = 4.68, p = .00007; excesses across the three bins, Z = 4.84, p < .00001, 3% excess at .80, 1% excess at .90).
-See Note 2S and Figure 2S in the Supplementary Materials.
+See Figure 2S in the Supplementary Materials.

-These effects were also found to generalize to the PsychTests dataset.
-The test of the first hypothesis found a 12% excess of α values of .70, Z = 3.94, p = .00072.
-The test of the second hypothesis found excesses across the three bins, Z = 3.77, p < .00001, with an excess at .80 = 5%, but no excess at .90 (0%).
+These effects were also found to generalize to the PsycTests dataset.
+The test of the first hypothesis found a 13% excess of α values of .70, Z = 4.675, p = .0006.
+The test of the second hypothesis found excesses across the three bins, Z = 4.57, p < .00001, with an excess at .80 = 5%, but no excess at .90 (0%).
 We therefore rejected the null hypothesis that there was no evidence of excesses of α values at common rule-of-thumb thresholds.
 The excesses at the thresholds across all three datasets are illustrated in Figure 4.

 Figure 1.
 Observed counts of α values with kernel smoothing (upper panel) and residuals (lower panel) in the psychology dataset (33,409 α values).